 - We register the changes with Land Registry.
 Once we receive confirmation that your old mortgage has been paid, we update the Land Registry that a remortgage has taken place.

-It’s important to note here that on a standard remortgage we act on behalf of both yourself and your new lender – we’ll make sure that your legal title is updated and the land registry is informed, but we also ensure that everything complies with any specific terms or requirements imposed by your new lender.
+It’s important to note here that on a standard remortgage we act on behalf of both yourself and your new lender – we’ll make sure that your legal title is updated and the land registry is informed, however we also ensure that everything complies with any specific terms or requirements imposed by your new lender

 Disclaimer: This article is for informal and general advice on remortgaging